rclone/rclone/MANUAL.md

       --box-client-id string                         Box App Client Id.
       --box-client-secret string                     Box App Client Secret
-      --box-commit-retries int                       Max number of times to try committing a multipart file. (default 100) --box-upload-cutoff SizeSuffix                 Cutoff for switching to multipart upload (>= 50MB). (default 50M) --cache-chunk-clean-interval Duration          How often should the cache perform cleanups of the chunk storage. (default 1m0s)
+      --box-commit-retries int                       Max number of times to try committing a multipart file. (default 100) --box-encoding MultiEncoder                    This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,RightSpace,InvalidUtf8,Dot)
+      --box-upload-cutoff SizeSuffix                 Cutoff for switching to multipart upload (>= 50MB). (default 50M) --cache-chunk-clean-interval Duration          How often should the cache perform cleanups of the chunk storage. (default 1m0s)
       --cache-chunk-no-memory                        Disable the in-memory cache for storing chunks during streaming.